DigitalSlideArchive/ImageDePHI/docs/demo.md

 #### 4. Select Output Destination

 Next, select a location for redacted images.
-Image DePHI does not modify your original images.
+ImageDePHI does not modify your original images.
 Instead, it creates new, redacted images saved into the location selected here.

 ![Output directory selector](./images/step_2_output_directory_select_directory.png)
 For this demo, select the directory that is the parent of your `demo_files/` directory.
 A new directory will be created at this location for the redacted images.